wpilibsuite/frc-docs/source/docs/software/can-devices/third-party-devices.rst

 REV Robotics
 ------------

-REV Robotics currently offers the SPARK MAX motor controller, which has a simiilar feature-set to the Talon SRX.
+REV Robotics currently offers the SPARK MAX motor controller, which has a similar feature-set to the Talon SRX.

 REV Motor Controllers
 ^^^^^^^^^^^^^^^^^^^^^